laravel/nova-docs/2.0/filters/defining-filters.md

 }
 ```

-When registering this filter on the resource, we'll need to pass it the name of the column we'll want to filter against:
+When registering the filter on a resource, pass the name of the column you wish to filter on:

 ```php
 /**